Mark Pope: Playing career

-Pope played at Newport High School in Bellevue, Washington.
-In college, he played two years for the Washington Huskies and earned Pac-10 Freshman of the Year honors in 1992 after setting a freshman single-season school record with 8.1 rebounds per game.
-After two seasons with the Huskies, Pope transferred to the Kentucky Wildcats.
-After sitting out the 1993–94 season due to NCAA transfer rules, Pope appeared in every game for the Wildcats over the next two seasons, winning two SEC championships.
-Pope was also a team captain on the 1995–96 Wildcats team that won an NCAA national championship, averaging 7.6 points in 20.3 minutes per game.
+Pope played at Newport High School in Bellevue, Washington, a suburb east of Seattle.
+In college, he played two years nearby at the University of Washington under head coach Lynn Nance and earned Pac-10 Freshman of the Year honors in 1992 after setting a freshman single-season school record with 8.1 rebounds per game.
+After his second season with the Huskies in 1993, Nance resigned and Pope transferred to the University of Kentucky, then led by head coach Rick Pitino.
+After sitting out the 1994 season due to NCAA transfer rules, Pope appeared in every game for the Wildcats over the next two seasons, winning two SEC championships.
+As a senior, he was a team captain on the 1996 team that won the NCAA national championship, averaging 7.6 points in 20.3 minutes per game.

 Following his college career, Pope was a second-round pick for the Indiana Pacers in the 1996 NBA draft.
-Pope played six seasons in the NBA for the Pacers, Milwaukee Bucks, and Denver Nuggets.
-His playing career ended in 2005.
+He played six seasons in the NBA for the Pacers, Milwaukee Bucks, and Denver Nuggets; his playing career ended in 2005.